+Are 55-gallon drums present?
+If Yes, also state condition.
+Yes Comment: Trash cans.
 Are abandoned vehicles or electrical equipment present?
 No Comment: Is other potential environmentally hazardous debris on the parcel?
 No Comment: Is there non-environmentally hazardous debris on the parcel?
 No Comment: Are any leaks, soil stains, or stressed vegetation present associated with any of the above or separately?
 No Comment: Are there any pungent, foul or noxious odors?
 No Comment: Are there any potentially hazardous trees that could fall?
 No Comment: Are any bird nests visible?
 No Comment: Are there any animal burrows visible?
 No Comment: Are there any buildings in direct visual sight of the project locations?
-Yes Comment: There is a structure in ruins built around 40 years ago.
+Yes Comment: There are two residential structures built around the 1980s and another one built before the 1980s.